wangxiang4/book/docs/math/0 Core Course/29 Chapter8 solid geometry.md

 ## 4.Focus 2
 __The cube__
-- A cube is relatively simple; master the formulas for __its space diagonal, surface area, and volume__.
+- Use __the space diagonal, surface area, and volume formulas of a cube__.

 ### $\fbox{4}\:$Given that the space diagonal of a cube is $\small 3$, what is its total surface area $\small \mathpunct{?}$.